infosecfolks/vulnerable_collegeportal_api/README.md

-# Vulnerable_ecommerce_app
+# Vulnerable_collegeportal_api
-This vulnerable e-commerce application is built in a Docker environment using Apache, PHP, and MySQL technologies.
-It is intended solely for educational purposes to practice penetration testing.
+This vulnerable college portal API is built in a Docker environment using API Layer, PHP, MySQL technologies, and Restful API's.
+It is intended solely for educational purposes to learn and practice API penetration testing.
 Do not attempt these techniques on real-world applications without proper consent from the application owners.
+Since this vulnerable API, do not host it in any product environment or publicly.

 Default username & password
 ----------------------------
-username - ravi
+username - ravi ;
-password - hod@123
+password - hod@123 ;
 role - HOD (Head of the department)

-username - krishna
+username - krishna ;
-password - abc123
+password - abc123 ;
 role - Student

 ![Architecture](vulnerable_collegeportal_api.png)